RIF-Robotics/rif-website/README.md

 Initially messed up Step 4: adding dot (.) to end of syllogismrxs.github.io.

 ### Development system setup

+Setup _site as a git worktree of the gh-pages branch

+    $ rm -rf _site
+    $ git worktree add _site static-pages

 Install git-lfs, which is used for images and large binary files: